Skip to cookie consent Skip to main content

 Early signs of MS in women

-Both women and men can be diagnosed with MS. However, the condition is more common in women: In fact, studies show that women are three times more likely to develop the condition.
+Both women and men can be diagnosed with MS. However, the condition is more common in women and people assigned female at birth (AFAB).
+In fact, studies show that women are three times more likely to develop the condition than men.

 Symptoms specific to women can include: